samuelgr/Hookshot/USERS.md

 Because the modifications that Hookshot performs on a target application can be invasive, Hookshot requires explicit permission from the end user before it will act on any application.

+There are two ways to give Hookshot the permission it needs, both illustrated by way of example:
-To give Hookshot the permission it needs, simply create a file with extension `.hookshot` with the same name, and in the same directory, as the target application.
-For example, to authorize Hookshot to act on `C:\Directory\Application.exe`, create the file `Application.exe.hookshot` and place it in `C:\Directory`.
+* **Application-Specific Authorizaztion:** To authorize Hookshot to act on `C:\Directory\Application.exe`, create the file `Application.exe.hookshot` and place it in `C:\Directory`.
 The contents of the file do not matter.
 Hookshot only checks that the file exists.
+* **Directory-Wide Authorization:** To authorize Hookshot to act on all executables located in `C:\Directory`, create the file `.hookshot` and place it in `C:\Directory`.
+The contents of the file do not matter.
+Hookshot only checks that the file exists.

 Hookshot can additionally act on any programs spawned as children of the target application.
-It will do so only if authorized.
-For example, while `C:\Directory\Application.exe` is running it might launch another program, `C:\Directory\App2.exe`.
-If Hookshot is already acting on `C:\Directory\Application.exe`, it will automatically also act on `C:\Directory\App2.exe`, but only if the file `C:\Directory\App2.exe.hookshot` exists.
+It will do so automatically, but only if authorized.
+For example, while `C:\Directory\Application.exe` is running it might launch another program, `C:\Dir2\App2.exe`.
+If Hookshot is already acting on `C:\Directory\Application.exe`, it will automatically also act on `C:\Dir2\App2.exe`, but only if either `C:\Dir2\App2.exe.hookshot` or `C:\Dir2\.hookshot` exists.

 ## Configuring Hookshot